ad-si/Rust-Flashcards/cards.md

 ---

-How do we declare a function's type?
+How do we declare a function's return type?

 . . .